 Q: DID STUDENTS RETURN TO CAMPUS TO MOVE BACK INTO THE RESIDENCE HALLS?

-A: No. Lesley University moved all classes ONLINE through the end of the Spring semester.
+A: No. Lesley University moved all classes online through the end of the Spring and Summer semesters.

 Q: ARE STUDENTS ELIGIBLE FOR A ROOM AND BOARD REFUND?